swt1214-codes/AVCMRL/README.md

 # AVCMRL
-run AVCMRL.py to train the model check the multi-view data path is correct.
+1、Run AVCMRL.py to train the model；
+2、Check the multi-view data path is correct；